-I am even tempered (4) I am daring (2) I tend to challenge people (2) It's easy for me to find flaws in someone's logic (2)
+- I am even tempered (4) - I am daring (2)

+- I tend to challenge people (2) - It's easy for me to find flaws in someone's logic (2)

-3) Ruby's Priority Subscales
+Ruby's Priority Subscales

-Scores on the eight priority subscales specific to Everything DiSC® Productive Conflict are used to determine whether Ruby has one or more extra priorities.
 The shading on the DiSC map below shows that Ruby has four priorities: the three typically associated with the D style (Justification, Control, and Assertion), as well as one extra priority (Objectivity), as indicated by the stripes.

-The bar graph above shows Ruby's scores on the eight priority scales, which were used to identify the extra priority on Objectivity.
+The bar graph below shows Ruby's scores on the eight priority scales, which were used to identify the extra priority on Objectivity.